Sir George Bowyer, 5th Baronet

-During the American Revolutionary War he commanded the ship of the line and fought in the Battle of Grenada and Battle of Martinique, and also played a key role in a skirmish with Admiral de Guichen's fleet on 15 May 1780 where he drew the fire of fifteen enemy ships at once.
-Promoted to rear-admiral in 1793, Bowyer fought at the battle of the Glorious First of June on 1 June 1794 where he lost a leg.
+During the American War of Independence he commanded the ship of the line and fought in the Battle of Grenada and Battle of Martinique, and also played a key role in a skirmish with Admiral de Guichen's fleet on 15 May 1780 where he drew the fire of fifteen French ships at once.
+Promoted to rear admiral in 1793, Bowyer fought at the battle of the Glorious First of June on 1 June 1794 where he lost a leg.
 Unable to continue serving actively, he was rewarded for his service with a baronetcy and became an admiral in 1799.
 In the same year he also inherited his brother's baronetcy.
 Bowyer died in December 1800.

 Naval career

 Early career

 George Bowyer was baptised at Denham, Buckinghamshire, on 3 May 1740, the third son of Sir William Bowyer, 3rd Baronet, and his wife Anne, the daughter of Sir John Stonhouse, 3rd Baronet.